emmo-repo/EMMO/README.md

 A description of the EMMO Governance, organisation of related repositories, conventions and how to contribute can be found [here](doc/EMMO_governance.md).

+## EMMO expressivity and reasoning
+EMMO 1.0.0 Reference Level is compliant with OWL2 DL and supports HermiT and FaCT++ reasoners.
+The axioms have been optimised to reduce reasoning time, facilitating usage and development.
+Developers of EMMO based ontologies are encouraged to use a reasoner to ensure consistency with the overall framework.
+However, all relevant inferred axioms have been already included in the ontology, so that the EMMO 1.0.0 can also be used as-is with reasoning based on less expressive rules than OWL2 DL, or without reasoning at all, according to users' needs.

 ## Domain Ontologies
 Based on the EMMO core, a set of domain-level ontologies have developed by the community.
 They either import one of the versions of EMMO listed on [https://emmo-repo.github.io/](https://emmo-repo.github.io/) or selected module from EMMO core.